canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the [Procedures for Application Architecture](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) provide that, where possible, open source software be used first.

-> **Open source software must be selected first on the basis of its additional inherent flexibility and interoperability benefits, when there is no significant functionality or total cost ownership (TCO) difference with closed-source solutions.**
+> **Open source software must be selected first on the basis of its additional inherent flexibility and interoperability benefits, when there is no significant functionality or cost difference with closed-source solutions.**

 The steps for GC to use open source software are: